archeopternix/crudgen/README.md

     Flags:
        -h, --help              help for init
-       -n, --name string       Name of the application --pkg-name string   Package name of the root package (e.g. github.com/abc)
+       -n, --name string       name of the application --pkg-name string   package name of the root package (e.g. github.com/abc)

 ### Adding an entity
 An entity will be added to the configuration.
 The default type is a normal 'entity' that holds fields, it is necessary to create fields and add them to the entity configuration.

-A special entity type is 'lookup' which could populate drop down fields.

     Usage:
       crudgen add entity [flags]

     Flags:
       -h, --help          help for entity
-      -n, --name string   Name of the entity
+      -n, --name string   name of the entity
-      -t, --type string   Type of the entity to be created (default or lookup (default "default")
+      -t, --type string   type of the entity to be created (default "default")

 ### Adding a relation
 The relation will be added to the configuration.
 You can choose as